shan-weiqiang/cplusplus/expression/README.md

 https://accu.org/journals/overload/20/111/overload111.pdf#page=9

 - Remember that “&&” indicates a universal reference only where type deduction takes place.
 Where there’s no type deduction, there’s no universal reference.
 In such cases, “&&” in type declarations always means rvalue reference.
+- lvalueness or rvalueness of an expression is independent of its type, it’s possible to have lvalues whose type is rvalue reference, and it’s also possible to have rvalues of the type rvalue reference

 ## Variables